-I am both hearing and white.
+I am both hearing and experience white privilege.

 Ideas expressed in this blog are my own and are intended to support movements by and for the peoples in question.
 I do not intend to take space nor impose ideas or concepts on individuals or peoples.
 Ideas found here are to be taken and used in whatever contexts, especially if they are used to further the goals of Indigenous or Deaf movements.

 Note on my use of « manual languages: »

 The common use to call languages like LSQ or MSL is « sign language, » which I employ, obviously, as it is the term used by the communities and linguists.
 However, there are languages that do not fall under either the category « oral language » or « sign language. » These are tactile and pro-tactile languages.
 Where sign languages use a manual–visual system, tactile languages use a manual–tactile system.
 I have opted, then, to use the term « manual language(s) » to include these [pro-]tactile languages.
 As well, for many hearing folks, the term « sign language » is so ingrained and more often than not misconstrued as « all sign language is universal, » « sign language is just English/French with hands » or « people can speak sign language. » As such, the use of « manual » is meant to be disruptive to those misconceptions and force people to reject the idea of « signlanguage » as a singular and adopt « manual/sign language(s) » as a category or as a multitude.